Information for Staff

 Why does the website show older TE pathway qualifications as well as current versions?

-We try and maintain the most recent superseded version of the training package qualification as well as the current version so students who have completed their tertiary education course in the last few years still have the benefit of the pathway and are recognised for these studies.
+We try and maintain recent superseded versions of the training package qualification as well as the current version so students who have completed their tertiary education course in the last few years still have the benefit of the pathway and are recognised for these studies

 What if I believe a pathway needs review or updating?

-Please contact the Tertiary Education Partnerships and Pathways Unit and advise which pathway you would like revisited and why.
+Please contact Academic Pathways and advise which pathway you would like revisited and why.

 What if a student has an overseas tertiary qualification?